 Dehydration is one of the most dangerous parts of detox and often leads to hospitalization.
-Eating fruit, drinking electrolyte beverages, and water can help rebalance electrolytes to reduce symptoms.
+Eating fruit and drinking electrolyte beverages and water can help rebalance electrolytes to reduce symptoms.

 Gentle movements like stretching, yoga, light walks, and tai chi can help move toxins, balance neurotransmitters, and get someone’s mind off of detox.
 Walking outside can increase Vitamin D levels and help someone connect with the natural world.

 The FDA does not regulate natural supplements, but they can be helpful for many people during detox and withdrawal.
 Check with your doctor before trying supplements like melatonin for sleep or St. John’s Wort to reduce tremors.
 Increase magnesium, calcium, and Vitamin C, and consider acupuncture as another natural remedy to manage symptoms.

 These are only a few tools to help manage detox at home, and they are not a permanent solution, as the risk of relapse increases as withdrawal continues.
 The best and safest option for someone dealing with unpleasant withdrawal symptoms is to get help from an addiction detox and treatment facility.

 The Benefits of Drug and Alcohol Detox Programs

 Withdrawal is difficult to go through without professional support, which is why many people struggling with substance abuse can’t break the cycle of addiction on their own.
 The benefits of enrolling in a detox program include the following: